byronjohnson/Easy-Content-Adder/README.md

 3. Configure the plugin by going to the Settings > Easy Content Adder link that appears in your admin menu

 ## Changelog
+### 1.1.2 - 2020-01-25
+- Fixed an issue that prevented custom post type options from displaying.
+- Grouped category and taxonomy options within their post type.
+- Set the content to display on all posts if a category or taxonomy is not selected.
+- Added an enable button to category and taxonomy filtering options.

 ### 1.1.1 - 2020-01-25
 - Added an option to display the content on selected categories and taxonomies.